erikvanoosten/sentries/docs/sentries.md

 Implemented by [RateLimitSentry](/src/main/scala/nl/grons/sentries/core/RateLimitSentry.scala).

 A rate limiter is useful for cases where you asynchronously hand of some work and you don't want to overload the receiver.
-For example sending error emails or a rendering job for which there is a limited capacity.
+For example sending error emails or an asynchronous rendering job for which there is a limited capacity.
 For other cases a concurrency limiter is usually more appropriate.

 ## Duration limiter